Comparing New Treatment to Standard of Care

 Some experts believe that if people keep taking antibodies longer, the difference between treatment and placebo might get bigger with time.
 However, this has not yet been proven.
 For Aricept, when people were followed longer, that extra benefit did not continue to grow.

+Both Aricept and the antibodies may slow decline a little, but neither stops Alzheimer’s from progressing.
+Aricept is simple, inexpensive (just a few dollars a month with generics), and has been studied for over 20 years.
+It can provide a modest and temporary improvement in memory and daily function, but the benefit fades over time.
 The new antibody drugs, lecanemab and donanemab, are far more costly (about $26,000–$32,000 per year plus infusion and monitoring costs), require regular IV treatments and brain scans, and carry higher risks such as brain swelling or bleeding.
 Their benefit so far is small, and it is still uncertain whether they will make a meaningful long-term difference.

 Lecanemab (Leqembi) and Donanemab (Kisunla) are two Alzheimer’s antibody drugs that slow memory and daily function decline by about one-third in people with mild disease and lower levels of brain changes.
 But when you look closely, the difference was very small.
 After about a year and a half, people on donanemab scored only 3 points better (out of 144) compared to placebo.